MannLabs/alphakraken/README.md

 You need to point the `dags_folder` variable in ` ~/airflow/airflow.cfg` to the absolute path of the `dags` folder.

-Note that you will need to have a MongoDB running on the default port `27017`, e.g. by `docker-compose run --service-ports mongodb-service` Also, you will need to fire up the streamlit app yourself by `docker-compose run -e MONGO_USER=<mongo_user>
+Note that you will need to have a MongoDB running on the default port `27017`, e.g. by `docker compose run --service-ports mongodb-service` Also, you will need to fire up the streamlit app yourself by `docker compose run -e MONGO_USER=<mongo_user>

 Note that currently, the docker version is recommended.